DonAdam2/webpack-react-boilerplate/README.md

 - Navigate to project directory `cd webpack-react-boilerplate`
 - Install dependencies (required for prettier) => `yarn install`
 - Start the development server => `docker-compose up --build`

+## It has the following configuration for React:

+- React router dom
+- Redux & Redux thunk & & Redux logger & Redux devTool
+- Prop types
+- 2 environments {production: .env, development: .env.development}

+## It has the following mocks for Jest:

+- RenderWithRedux => overrides the render method of RTL with redux
+- RenderWithReactIntl => overrides the render method of RTL with react-intl provider (if you are using it you need to download it)
+- RenderWithRouter => overrides the render method of RTL with react router
+- RenderWithProviders => overrides the render method of RTL with all providers

 ## Has the following aliases:
 - @/jest => for the jest directory